Here’s the good news.

 Use a slow-curing resin.

 Some deep pour epoxy resins can take hours to days to cure.
-They generate heat slower and are less likely to give you problems.
+They generate heat more slowly and are less likely to give you problems.

 Maintain a cooler-than-normal temperature in your work area.